top of page

 Runners tempo run

 We have all heard of tempo run workouts, whether your guidance was “comfortably hard”, “5k pace plus 30 seconds per mile” or “go out and run fast”, I’m sure we have all had some primary school level explanation of how to do a tempo run.
-For me when I was young my coach would just say to us we are running a 5 mile loop, 1 mile easy at the start, 1 mile easy at the end and 3 miles tempo in the middle, we were watched as we all just raced the middle 3 miles and told well done at the end- a slap on the wrist would have been more appropriate.
+For me when I was young, my coach would just say to us we are running a 5-mile loop, 1 mile easy at the start, 1 mile easy at the end, and 3 miles tempo in the middle, we were watched as we all just raced the middle 3 miles and told well done at the end- a slap on the wrist would have been more appropriate.

-What is a tempo run
+What is a tempo run?

-A tempo run can be done at the fastest aerobic speed just a tad slower than slowest anaerobic pace, this is roughly the pace you can hold for 1 hour.
+A tempo run can be done at the fastest aerobic speed just a tad slower than the slowest anaerobic pace, this is roughly the pace you can hold for 1 hour.
 Or it can be as slow as the pace you can hold for 2 hours.
-You can do reps as short as 3 minutes at an aerobic pace or you can do it continuous, you can do between 15 minutes to over an hour of volume.
+You can do reps as short as 3 minutes at an aerobic pace or you can do it continuously, you can do between 15 minutes to over an hour of volume.
 With all these options how do people get it wrong so much?

 Benefits of a tempo run workouts

-You ask most runners what tempo runs do and they will say that by hovering around your lactate threshold, you improve your bodies ability to get rid of lactate acid.
+You ask most runners what tempo runs do and they will say that by hovering around your lactate threshold, you improve your body's ability to get rid of lactate acid.
 Although this is not technically wrong, it is the way of looking at it.

-The real main purpose of a tempo run is to increase your aerobic capacity, running at your fastest aerobic speeds (tempo run by my definition) is a great way to do this.
+The main purpose of a tempo run is to increase your aerobic capacity, running at your fastest aerobic speeds (tempo run by my definition) is a great way to do this.
 Increasing your aerobic capacity means more red blood cells, those red blood cells can carry more oxygen, your body utilises that oxygen better and the muscles require less oxygen as well, also your lung capacity increases- all of this makes running a fair bit easier!!!

 10% too slow is better than 1% too fast

 20-60 minutes total volume at a pace you can hold for 2 hours is a lot safer than doing 20-30 minutes at a pace you can hold for 60 minutes.
 You are less likely to get injured and you actually get more benefits from doing your tempo runs this way.
-That 20-60 minutes can be done continuously or can be 4x 10 minutes with a 3 minute jog recovery.
+That 20-60 minutes can be done continuously or can be 4x 10 minutes with a 3-minute jog recovery.

 Recent Posts